Chihuahuas are notorious cuddle bunnies at night, so it probably didn’t take you long to discover those adorable little snores.

 If your vet diagnoses your Chi with a collapsed trachea, they may need to perform surgery, but normally it can be managed by minimizing exposure to triggers, like limiting walks out in the heat.

 For snoring, you may need to keep your Chihuahua’s sleeping area free of dust and other allergens.
-It may help to use pillows, and discouraging your Chihuahua from sleeping on their back.

 Is Your Snoring Chihuahua Overweight?